 Because it is difficult under emotional stress to plan wisely, Christians are encouraged to discuss and plan in advance the arrangements which will be necessary at the time of death.
 Christian options include cremation, burial or donation for medical purposes.
 Arrangements should be simple and should bear witness to resurrection hope.
 Westminster has been inspired to open a church columbarium as one faithful symbol of this hope.

 The image of names inscribed on a foundation wall shows that even in its earliest days, it was important to the church to honor the people who had led the way.
 This type of remembrance has been carried forward through the establishment of what churches call a columbarium.
 It is a final resting place for cremated bodily remains.
-In the great cathedrals of the world as well as in early American churches, it is inspiring to see that those who lead the way are so fittingly honored in this way.

 The columbarium is symbolic in a number of ways.
 In honoring the faithful saints who have shared their spiritual gifts with us, we also are inspired to live in response to Christ.
-It is a visible reminder of how spiritual gifts continue to endure and support the Christian community.
-As one favorite hymn puts it:

 The individual niche dimensions are: 8 3/8″ wide by 12″ deep by 11″ high